ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint set to the group address.
 The set of Connection objects created forms a Connection Group.
-The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the MessagContext on the messages received (see {{msg-ctx}} for further details).
+The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the Message Context on the messages received (see {{msg-ctx}} for further details).

 The following API calls can be used to configure a Preconnection before calling Listen():